google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Living With a Champion Inverter Generator

-What to expect from the 100519.
+What to expect from the 100519 in real use.

 The Good

-Economy mode adjusts engine speed to match your load, saving fuel and reducing noise.
-For light loads like charging batteries or running a fridge, the engine barely idles.
+The 100519 is remarkably quiet for a budget generator.
+At 53dB at quarter load, it's quieter than a normal conversation.
+Economy mode adjusts engine speed to match your load, saving fuel and reducing noise — for light loads like charging batteries or running a fridge, the engine barely idles.

 "I've had my 100519 for 3 years.
 I change the oil every 50 hours, run it dry before storage, and it starts on the second pull every time.
 For $400, I'm amazed."